speechly/api/python/README.md

     pip install speechly-api

-Note that the minimum python version support is 3.6.
+Note that the minimum python version supported is 3.6.

 ## Using Python Stubs